Kingxukai/linux/Documentation/index.rst

 User-oriented documentation
 ===========================

-The following manuals are written for *users* of the kernel — those who are trying to get it to work optimally on a given system and application developers seeking information on the kernel's user-space APIs.
+The following manuals are written for *users* of the woke kernel — those who are trying to get it to work optimally on a given system and application developers seeking information on the woke kernel's user-space APIs.

 .. toctree::
    :maxdepth: 1